 Generally, to remain eligible for financial aid, a student must meet satisfactory academic standards.
-Full-time students must register for a minimum of 12 credit hours and complete at least 67 percent of the attempted credit hours each semester.
-The Department of Education has a satisfactory academic progress policy which states that an undergraduate student must complete his or her program in a period of time no longer than 150% of the school's published program length.
+Full-time students must register for a minimum of 12 credit hours, and complete at least 67% of the attempted credit hours each semester.
+The Department of Education has a Satisfactory Academic Progress (SAP) policy which states that an undergraduate student must complete his or her program in a period of time no longer than 150% of the school's published program length.
 In addition to the above, Eastern's institutional policy requires that a student maintain a minimum grade point average of 2.0 in all coursework.
-Contact the financial aid office for specific requirements.
+Contact the Financial Aid Office for specific requirements.